boardsource/bs-python/README.md

 * let me know if I need to make any more changes to stay legal
 * Add some boards
 * turn all my sick bash scripts into a make file LOL
-* freez in kmk in some way.
+* freeze in kmk in some way.
 But I want it compiled to .mpy
 * I am a super python noob I barely know how to setup a python project.
 This one was setup using pipenv and python 3.9.x we dont have a reqerments.txt I dont know how to make one or if we need one we do have a pipfile tho.
 * github action to add all the .uf2s from ./build_out to git hub releases
 * add colors to the logs (just the python parts)